svalinnapp/svalinnapp.github.io/_pages/privacypolicy.md

 • Business Transfers.
 We may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business to another company.

 <br>

+## Do We Make Updates To This Notice?
+In Short: Yes, we will update this notice as necessary to stay compliant with relevant laws.
+We may update this privacy notice from time to time.
+The updated version will be indicated by an updated "Revised" date and the updated version will be effective as soon as it is accessible.
+If we make material changes to this privacy notice, we may notify you either by prominently posting a notice of such changes or by directly sending you a notification.
+We encourage you to review this privacy notice frequently to be informed of how we are protecting your information.